rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 second steps.

-If control bits to the local TLC is missing for 120 seconds, the TLC should automatically transfer to predetermined back up or safety mode.
+If control bits to the local TLC is missing for 120 seconds, the TLC should automatically revert to a predetermined back up or safety mode.
 If/when the control bits returns, the TLC should automatically return to coordination.